ChicagoDev/TimelyNote/README.md

 TimelyNote helps by creating a blank TextEdit document, and saving it with a time-stamp by default upon creation.
 Thus, you can keep all your notes in one directory, indexed by time-stamp.
 And when you need to quickly shutdown or restart your Mac, you can just save everything in one common file-naming scheme and locate your important notes later using <code>grep</code>.

+## Instructions

+Edit the $USER variable to match your user name on your mac.
+To get this variable, open Terminal and type <code>echo $USER</code>.
+Create the Notes folder in your Documents folder.
+In Terminal, <code> mkdir ~/Documents/Notes </code>.
+Launch the script with Apple's Script Editor.

+I'm still in the process in finding out how to bind the script to a global keyboard shortcut.
+Also, in an ideal world, I'd like to trigger the script everytime TextEdit opens.